choudharyus/week2-monday3/readme.md

 ### You Do: Pimp My Ride (5 / 11:05)

 You have 5 minutes to create your dream car.
-Use the car template above as a guide and add on some extreme properties!
+Use the car template above as a guide but add on some extreme properties!
 Fishtanks?
 Big-screen?
 Jet engine?
 Your car is limited only by your imagination!

+Try to create at least one method!

 ### You Do: Big Ol' Twitter Object (15 / 11:20)

 As this course continues you will encounter plenty of Javascript objects in the wild.
 Spend **10 minutes** on the following...
 * Follow the link below and answer the questions in bold.
 * Along with each answer, write down how we would access the property in question.
-* Let's do the first one together...

 [Twitter JSON Exercise](https://github.com/ga-dc/big_ole_twitter_object)